 A formal application needs to be made to the Court.
 The Court has issued a Practice Not to assist application (External link).
 Application forms are available from the Court.

 During the adoption proceedings, the Court may require the Department of Justice and Community Safety to conduct an investigation about the application and prepare a report for the Court’s consideration.
 The person making the application should meet with a case manager from the department as part of the investigation.

 A case manager may contact several people where appropriate to complete the report for the Court.
 This may include members of the adopted person's birth and adoptive families, and other significant people in their lives.

-The consent of birth parents and adoptive parents is not required for the Court to make a discharge order.
+The consent of natural parents and adoptive parents is not required for the Court to make a discharge order in relation to an adult adopted person.
 The other parties to the adoption may oppose the application for the discharge of an adoption order.
 In such cases the application may proceed to a contested hearing in the Court.

 Adopted from another country

 If you have been adopted from another country, you can apply for the discharge of your adoption order.
 There may be particular legal issues depending on what country you were adopted from.